thither/Thither.Direct-client-libraries/python/README.md

 + Returns
   + FlowMetricsStatisticsClient instance

-For a not based on libthither, you can check-on [api-without-pkg] guide.
+For a not based on libthither, you can check-on (api-without-pkg)[api-without-pkg] guide.

 ### PUSHING/POSTING FLOW STATISTICS DATA